saalfeldlab/render/docs/src/site/markdown/data-model.md

 All shared [transform specification] documents (e.g. lens correction transforms) are stored in a separate collection and can be referenced by id from individual [tile specification] documents.
 The [render web services] handle resolution of the references before returning specifications to clients.

+Here is an example of how the relationships are used:

 ![Example Collections Diagram](../resources/image/example-collections.png)